 You only have one chance to make an excellent first impression when it comes to the fickle customers of today.

 If your restaurant doesn’t have a clear theme or purpose, customers will feel confused about what you’re offering.
-Lighting design can help you emphasize the particular ambiance you’re trying to create.
+Lighting design can help you emphasize the particular ambiance you are trying to create.

 Don’t make lighting an afterthought, either.
-When designing the space, remember these key points: the amount of space you have, your concept, and the target audience.
+When designing the space, remember these key points: the amount of space you have, your concept, the lights, and the target audience.

 You wouldn’t have soft candlelight in a sports bar, would you?
 And what if you decide you want to illuminate individual tables in a fine dining restaurant but forgot to put in the necessary fixtures?
 Planning makes all the difference to the feeling you create.